JetBrains/intellij-sdk-docs/reference_guide/api_notable/api_notable_list_2019.md

 ## Notable Changes in IntelliJ IDEA

 Unbundled plugins
-: Several plugins (Heroku integration, RubyMotion support) for no longer actively maintained technology have been moved to a [separate repository](https://github.com/JetBrains/intellij-obsolete-plugins/).
+: Several plugins (Heroku integration, RubyMotion support, Java Applets Support) for no longer actively maintained technology have been moved to a [separate repository](https://github.com/JetBrains/intellij-obsolete-plugins/).
 If your plugin depends on them, users will need to install them from the [JetBrains plugin repository](https://plugins.jetbrains.com).